dpplweb/dppl-docs/staff/index.markdown

 We keep information about staff separate from member accounts.
 So, whenever someone appears on the site, they have an entry in the Staff channel.
 We'll look at adding someone to the staff channel, removing them, etc.

+Info from the staff channel appears on blog posts, managed by on pages, and the staff page.

 ## Staff channel fields

 The staff channel contains the following fields: